 A common myth is that heart disease is a man’s disease.
 While it is the number one killer among men, it is a bigger cause of death than all cancers combined in women.
-One organization is bringing women’s heart health to the forefront in order to educate and potentially save more women from heart disease.
+One organization is bringing women’s heart health to the forefront in order to educate women about heart disease.

 As a reference point, a woman dies about 80 seconds from heart disease–about 400,000 per year.
 What may be surprising, is that 80% of heart disease cases are preventable.

-One of the biggest obstacles that inhibits women from not preventing heart disease is the amount of knowledge they have on the subject.
+One of the biggest obstacles that inhibits women on their heart health is lack of knowledge.

 Many men and women believe that heart disease and heart attacks occur identically in any two people.
 However, heart disease and heart attack symptoms appear differently in men and women.

-One woman and the university she works at are bringing women’s heart health to the forefront the old fashioned way–by reaching one woman at a time.
+One woman is bringing women’s heart health to the forefront the old fashioned way–by reaching one woman at a time.

 Bernadette Mazurek Melnyk works at the Ohio State University College of Nursing and is working to have communities and colleges around the country host biometric screenings, beginning with young women.

-Since 2013, Melnyk and her team screened 54,000 Americans by teaming up and reaching out to 150 other health sciences colleges and community organizations.
+Melnyk and her team screened 54,000 Americans by reaching out to 150 other health sciences colleges and community organizations.

 They also partnered up with the Women’s Heart Alliance and shared their model of how to conduct heart checks with hospitals and nursing schools in Nashville, Tennessee so they could also screen their young women and mothers.